MCDReforged/MCDReforged/docs/source/plugin_dev/cli.rst

     ``--ignore-patterns IGNORE_PATTERN [IGNORE_PATTERN ...]``

-    A list of gitignore-like pattern, indicating a set of files and directories to be ignored during plugin packing
+    A list of gitignore-like pattern, indicating a set of files and directories to be excluded during plugin packing

     It supports a subset of `.gitignore syntax <https://git-scm.com/docs/gitignore#_pattern_format>`__.
-The following features are not supported:
+Here are some differences:

-    * Negate patterns, i.e. patterns starts with ``!``
+    *   When using normal patterns with  patterns, i.e. patterns starts with ``!``, whether a file is excluded depends on the type of the latest matching pattern in the pattern list
-    * Tailing space character escaping
+    *   Tailing space character escaping is not supported
-    * Heading hashtag character escaping
+    *   Heading hashtag character escaping is not supported

     It overwrites values from :ref:`-\\\\-ignore-file <plugin_dev/cli:ignore file>`.
 It will filter nothing if the value is empty, or the file doesn't exist or not readable